 Welsh Government has distributed an Integrated Care Fund across Wales to the seven Regional Partnership Boards (RPBs) in Wales.
 The aim of the fund is to drive and enable integrated working between social services, health, housing and the third sector and independent providers to develop sustainable services.
-Powys RPB is responsible for overseeing and managing the use of the fund in Powys.
+Powys RPB is responsible for overseeing and managing the use of ene Nonnon Coloridian Coloridian Coloridian Sthe fund in Powys.